Aqil Agha: Death and legacy

-One of the factors Schölch attributes to Aqil's failure to secure an autonomous rule similar to that of the Arab sheikh Zahir al-Umar was Aqil's refusal to accept a sedentary life.
+One of the factors Schölch attributes to Aqil's failure to secure an autonomous rule similar to that of the Arab sheikh Daher al-Umar was Aqil's refusal to accept a sedentary life.
 While I'billin frequently functioned as a headquarters of sorts for Aqil, he did not take up permanent residence there, or anywhere.
 Instead it served as a symbol of his authority in the Galilee.
 Aqil was adamantly a Bedouin and once remarked to William Lynch that it would be a "disgrace" to "till the ground like a fellah".
 The nomadic, marauding lifestyle of Aqil ran counter to the modernization efforts of the Ottomans, which strongly encouraged settlement of the land and centralization.
 These processes were eventually embraced by the peasantry and the urban notables, but resisted by the Bedouin tribes whose traditional livelihoods were at risk.

 Schölch asserts that Aqil contributed little to the socio-economic development of Palestine, and was not a "benefactor of the peasants".
 However, Aqil is described in a mostly positive light by modern-day sources and in local tradition.
 In the Arab nationalist political atmosphere that followed the Ottoman Empire's fall in 1917, Aqil's Arab identity and his struggles against the Ottomans contributed to the prevailing positive commemoration of his life.
 Palestinian Christians in particular remember him fondly for protecting Christians during his rule.